adroitRK/accounts-api/README.md

     ./mvnw spring-boot:run
     ```

+### NOTE
-**NOTE**: Sample data gets pre-loaded in database during application startup and it can be found here 'src/main/resources/data.sql'
+Sample data gets pre-loaded in database during application startup and it can be found here _'src/main/resources/data.sql'_